 Postseason FAQ: What's next for the Astros?

-HOUSTON -- By clinching their seventh American League West title in eight seasons on Tuesday night, the Astros can finally take their foot off the gas for the final four games of the season.
-That will be quite a relief for a club that’s been going full-throttle since falling 10 games behind the Mariners on June 18.
+HOUSTON -- By clinching their seventh American League West title in eight seasons on Tuesday night, the Astros were finally able to take their foot off the gas at the end of the regular season.
+That was quite a relief for a club that’s been going full-throttle since falling 10 games behind the Mariners on June 18.

 The Astros completed an improbable comeback in the division race by beating the Mariners, 4-3, on Tuesday at Minute Maid Park to win the AL West.
 They’ve won the division title in each of the last seven 162-game seasons, but this one was different.